-Patient Learning Track
+Patient or Caregiver Learning Track

 Biologic medicines are some of the most costly prescriptions administered in the US.

 While only two percent of America’s patients use biologics, they account for about 40 percent of prescription drug spending in the U.S. New therapies known as biosimilars offer the potential for tens of billions of dollars in savings for the American health care system, and improve access for patients.
 Biosimilar, or safe, equally as effective, versions of costly brand biologics are now available in the United States for millions of people suffering from cancer, arthritis, Crohn’s disease, psoriasis and other diseases.
 Similar to the advent of generic medications more than 35 years ago, biosimilars have the potential to ensure all patients can benefit from advances in biopharmaceutical research.